Minimum non-chromatic-choosable graphs with given chromatic number: Some notation and basic properties for a minimum counterexample

-Since it was proved in \cite{NWWZ2015} that $k$-chromatic graphs with at most $2k+1$ vertices are $k$-choosable, we may assume that $G$ has exactly $2k+2$ vertices.
+In the remainder of this paper, we assume that $(G,L)$ is a minimum counterexample to Theorem \ref{thm-main}.
+Assume $G$ is a complete $k$-partite graph.
+By Noel-Reed-Wu Theorem, we know that $k$-chromatic graphs with at most $2k+1$ vertices are $k$-choosable and hence $G$ has exactly $2k+2$ vertices, and

-A part of size $i$ (respectively, at least $i$ or at most $i$) is called a {\em $i$-part} (respectively,{\em $i^+$-part}, or {\em $i^-$-part}).
-A 1-part is also called a {\em singleton}, and let Let $p_i$, $p_i^+$ and $p_i^-$ be the number of $i$-parts, $i^+$-parts and $i^-$-parts, respectively.
+A part of $G$ of size $i$ (respectively, at least $i$ or at most $i$) is called a {\em $i$-part} (respectively, {\em $i^+$-part}, or {\em $i^-$-part}).
+Let Let $p_i$, $p_i^+$ and $p_i^-$ be the number of $i$-parts, $i^+$-parts and $i^-$-parts, respectively.